 How to i start VirtualHere when my device boots?

 You need to put a startup script into init.d and set the correct runlevel for booting.
-To do this, please follow the steps below for the raspberry pi:
+To do this, please follow the steps below:

 sudo chmod +x ./vhusbdarm